Turn corn cobs into corn cob jelly – perfect in these corn and coconut mini cakes! It’s so easy to make the jelly and it tastes like honey.

 Now I have taken their golden pearls and made cake.

 This moist, mild cake has faint corn undertones with the coconut.
 I reduced the fat content by adding Greek yogurt and put in less sugar so it isn’t sickly sweet but still cakelike.
 Then I boiled the leftover corn cobs into a quick corn cob jelly to sweeten up the cake a little more.
 The corn cob jelly is a revelation.
 So easy to make and absolutely gorgeous.
 It tastes like honey!
-I adapted the jelly recipe from this corn cob jelly.

 - 4 ears of corn